 Hypothyroidism and Adrenal Fatigue

-Unfortunately, well-meaning doctors often treat thyroid disorders without looking into the possibility of adrenal fatigue.
-Treating just the thyroid may bring relief, but if adrenal fatigue is the underlying problem, that relief won’t last.
+Unfortunately, well-meaning doctors often treat thyroid disorders without looking into the possibility of Adrenal Fatigue, aka Stress Response Dysfunction (SRD).
+Treating just the thyroid may bring relief, but if Adrenal Fatigue is the underlying problem, that relief won’t last.

 The Thyroid and Adrenal Connection

-If your oil and gas are running low—maybe due to a poor diet, low sleep, or some other stress that is taxing your adrenals and making it harder for them to do their job—your body slows down the engine (your thyroid) so that it doesn’t burn out.
+If your oil and gas are running low from a chronically overworked stress response, your body slows down the engine (your thyroid) so that it doesn’t burn out.
 This is your body looking out for you, optimizing for survival.

 Your hypothalamus should perceive those low thyroid hormone levels and then tell the pituitary gland to tell the thyroid to produce more thyroid hormones.
 But the excess cortisol produced by the adrenal glands during the body’s stress response may stunt the thyroid’s regular production.